Jack Suwinski Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has 48 hits, which leads Pittsburgh hitters this season, while batting .223 with 24 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (50) this season while batting .228 with 25 extra-base hits.

-- Among the qualifying hitters in MLB, his batting average ranks 133rd, his on-base percentage ranks 42nd, and he is 34th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 127th, his on-base percentage ranks 38th, and he is 26th in the league in slugging.

+- In 47.9% of his 71 games this season, Suwinski has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Suwinski has an RBI in 25 of 70 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Suwinski has an RBI in 26 of 71 games this year, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.